Aliases for SGMS1 Gene

 GeneCards Summary for SGMS1 Gene

 SGMS1 (Sphingomyelin Synthase 1) is a Protein Coding gene.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
-An important paralog of this gene is SAMD8.
+Diseases associated with SGMS1 include Aggressive Systemic Mastocytosis and Niemann-Pick Disease, Type A. Among its related pathways are Sphingolipid metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
+An important paralog of this gene is SGMS2.